za/tango_with_django_book/17/chapters/login.rst

 	from rango.forms import UserForm, UserProfileForm

 	def register(request):
-	    # Like before, get the request's context.
-	    context = RequestContext(request)

 	    # A boolean value for telling the template whether the registration was successful.
 	    # Set to False initially.
 Code changes value to True when registration succeeds.